Skip to content

 Sublimited categories

-Most policies cap recovery on certain high-value categories unless specifically scheduled:
+Most policies cap recovery on certain high-value categories unless those items are specifically scheduled.
+The exact caps vary by carrier and form, but commonly sublimited categories include:

 Why contents claims are commonly underpaid